linhtran2407/SimpleTweet/README.md

 # SimpleTweet - Part 1

-SimpleTweet is an Android app that allows a user to view their Twitter timeline.
+SimpleTweet is an Android app that allows a user to log in their Twitter accounts via OAuth login, compose new tweets, and view their Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Language used: Java